iuravic/duktig-core/README.md

 These core services are registered in core's [`'Config/services.php'`](https://github.com/iuravic/duktig-core/blob/master/src/Config/services.php) file.
 If needed they can be overriden and replaced by your own configuration.
 This is acheived by using the `'skipCoreServices'` config parameter, in which case they must be specified by your own configuration.

-`duktig-core` uses the `Auryn DI container` out-of-the-box, which can also be modified by your application.
+`duktig-core` uses the [Auryn DI container](https://github.com/rdlowrey/auryn) out-of-the-box, or rather the adapter package [`duktig-auryn-adapter`](https://github.com/iuravic/duktig-auryn-adapter) which simply adapts its API to Duktig's [specification](https://github.com/iuravic/duktig-core/blob/master/src/Core/DI/ContainerInterface.php).
+The container can be changed to your own choice.

 <a name="requirements"></a>